Israel widens evacuation orders in southern Gaza. Hamas wants plans for a deal instead of more talks

 DEIR AL-BALAH, Gaza Strip (AP) — The Israeli military ordered more evacuations in southern Gaza early Sunday, a day after a deadly airstrike on a school-turned-shelter in the north killed at least 80 Palestinians, according to local health authorities.
 The airstrike was one of the deadliest attacks in the 10-month war.

-Hamas appeared to push back against resuming negotiations on Thursday in pursuit of a cease-fire.
+Hamas appeared to push back against resuming negotiations on Thursday on any new cease-fire proposals.
 In a statement, it urged mediators United States, Egypt and Qatar to submit a plan to implement what was agreed on last month, based on U.S. President Joe Biden's proposal, "instead of going to more rounds of negotiations or new proposals that provide cover for the occupation's aggression."

 Israel has repeatedly ordered mass evacuations as its troops return to heavily destroyed areas where they previously battled Palestinian militants.
 The vast majority of Gaza's population of 2.3 million people have been displaced, often multiple times, in the besieged territory 25 miles (40 kilometers) long by about 7 miles (11 kilometers) wide.